Anomalous low-temperature enhancement of supercurrent in topological-insulator nanoribbon Josephson junctions: evidence for low-energy Andreev bound states

 In contrast, the modes (corresponding to $I_2$) flowing through the bottom surface extend over the entire circumference ($C\sim$ 700 nm for sample 1 shown in Fig. 2a and b) of the TINR (through the side surface) and hence travel a longer distance $d$ ($d \geq C \gg L$).
-We assume such modes are in the ballistic long-junction limit with $d \geq \xi$, where $\xi=\hbar v_F/\Delta \sim$ 640 nm is the superconducting coherent length of the junction and $v_F$ is the Fermi velocity.
+We assume such modes are in the ballistic long-junction limit with $d \geq \xi$, where $\xi=\hbar v_F/\Delta \sim$ 640 nm is the superconducting coherence length of the junction and $v_F$ is the Fermi velocity.
 As a result, we observe a reduced energy gap $\delta =\hbar v_F/2\pi d$ for these modes \cite{Bardeen1972,Svidzinsky1973,Bagwell1992,Golubov2004,Borzenets2016}.
 In the limit of $T_{sat}<T<T_*$, where $T_{sat} \ll \delta/k_B$ is the temperature below which $I_c$ saturates, the critical current of these modes exhibits an exponential dependence on $T$, i.e. $I_c \propto \exp (-k_B T/\delta )$ \cite{Bardeen1972,Svidzinsky1973,Bagwell1992,Golubov2004,Borzenets2016}.
-This exponential dependence is clearly seen in the experimental data in Fig. 2b.
+This exponential dependence is seen in the experimental data in Fig. 2b.
 To extract $\delta$, we perform an exponential fit to $I_c$ for $T_{sat}<T<T_*$ (where we take $T_{sat} \sim 0.04T_c$) as depicted by the solid red line in Fig. 2b.
-The fit gives $\delta \sim 0.08\Delta$, corresponding to $d \sim$ 1.2 $\mu$m ($\sim 2\xi$, and moderately lager than $C \sim$ 700 nm).
-We have found similar trends in other samples shown in Fig. 2c (see Table S1 \cite{SIPRL2017}).
-We note that the effect of impurity in TI's can lead to an effective length that is longer than the physical length of the junction \cite{Ghaemi2016}.
-This impurity effect may also be a contributing factor in the increased effective length $d$ experienced by the modes flowing around the circumference and through the bottom surface.
+The fit gives $\delta \sim 0.08\Delta$, corresponding to $d = \frac{\hbar v_F}{2\pi\delta} \sim$ 1.2 $\mu$m, which is quite close to $\sim \xi+C$.
+We have found similar trends for the extracted $d \sim C+\xi$ in other samples shown in Fig. 2c (see also Fig. S2d \cite{SIPRL2017}).
+We suggest that when the effective length $d$ is on the order of $\xi$, the extracted $\delta$ should be proportional to $1/(C + \xi)$ rather than $1/C$ (thus $d$ should be closer to $C+\xi$ rather than $C$).
+This reduced $\delta$ is also consistent with the discussions in Ref. \cite{Borzenets2016}.
+To highlight the influence of $\xi$ on $\delta$ (and $T_*$), we have plotted $\delta$ and $T_*$ vs. $1/(C + \xi)$ in Fig. S2b \cite{SIPRL2017}.
+Consistent with our expectation, we observe that $\delta$ (and $T_*$) increases with increasing $1/(C + \xi)$.